 For example, companies may find that increasing diversity within the board of directors can help to stabilize claims that the company may be biased or no longer in touch with their customers or the community.
 This could help to address the company’s lack of ability to grow into the future.
 Diversity in the boardroom can change the decision-making and culture of the entire company.

 There’s also the need to fall back on those corporate governance rules which typically focus on consistency, transparency, and accuracy.
-This can help to better understand the board’s performance as well as all members of the management team.
+This can help to understand better the board’s performance as well as all members of the management team.

 Related Resources